 And speaking of magic.
 Oh em gee, this sauce.
 These might be the four most mouth-watering words in the English language; Spicy Bourbon-Honey Glaze.
 It’s like everything good in the world had a party, got on really well and decided to live together in peace and harmony in your mouth.

-While not the quickest process in the world, the result is well worth it.
+While not the quickest process in the world, the bourbon honey ribs are so worth it.
 My suggestion is to make more than you think you’ll need because these go fast.
 They also make great leftovers (just heated up or use the pulled meat in sandwiches).

 - Myth-busters!
 Properly cooked ribs will not fall off the bone!
 That texture is usually the result of ribs that have been boiled or steamed (which robs them of flavor and results in mushy meat because water is a solvent).
 You don’t want your meat to be mushy, do you?
 I can see from your horrified face that you don’t.
 Well-cooked rib meat will pull cleanly off the bone when you bite it, but will still have a little bit of chew, like tender steak.